dev4support/proxy/Interview/README.md

 - Speak slowly and clearly, matching your pace with mine.
 - If the interviewer asks you to remove earphones, rely on Otter for transcription.
 - When screen sharing, share only the browser window, not your entire screen (unless specifically requested).
+- Make sure your camera is properly visible and you are sitting in good posture.
+- Do not use such intro or project on which you cannot answer any followup question regarding to business , techical things i can support.
+- Make your audio is clerly audiable to me as per given instructions.
+- Do not use external  monitors as they might be confusing.
+- Close all other unrealed apps which is not required.
+- Prefrebarly use chrome for your calls and alwats use app instead of browser.
+Test the app before call.

 ---

 ## Tips:

-- If you face any issues with Otter or audio, politely inform the interviewer and request to rejoin the call after resolving the issue.
+- If you face any issues with Otter or audio, politely inform the interviewer and request to rejoin the call after resolving the issue with me , please do speak randomly.
+- If you think your interview might got extented so please book 30 min buffer time because last moment i won't be able to extend as i do have back to back calls.
+- Ensure you receive confirmation from the recruiter or vendor then only book the slot.
+- Minium booking time is 30 minutes.
+- If you anticipate needing extra time in interview or it might extend, I suggest booking an additional 30 minutes in advance.
+- Also please try to book your call for complete hour means like 9,10,11,12 rather then 9:30 , 10:30 .
+In case of non complete hour 30 min charges would be extra.
+- Also even if interviwer is trying to extend the call then just give him a headsup before 5 min that you have another call to won't be abel to extend.
 - I do not provide previous Otter links due to confidentiality, but you can practice with YouTube captions.

 ---

 ## Terms and Conditions:
+**No REFUNDS** OR **No Reschedule** in any of the below cases:
 - Once the interview is booked and payment is made, **NO REFUNDS**  will be issued.
-- If the interviewer does not attend or there are network issues during the interview, there will be **no refund**.
+- If the interviewer does not attend or there are network issues during the interview from your side or interviwer side.
-- In case your interview ends early (e.g., after 30 minutes in a 1-hour slot), **NO REFUNDS**  will be given.
+- In case your interview ends early (e.g., after 30 minutes in and you booked 1-hour slot).
+- In case you got caught during the interview.
+- Any Changes within 3 days of call or within 72 hours of call(excluding weekends and public holidays)
+- In Case of Rejection or Selection or No Results.

+# Reschedule
-- If you request to reschedule befoew 3 working days (excluding weekends and public holidays), I may be able to accommodate based on availability, but **NO REFUNDS** will be provided.
+- If you request to reschedule before 3 working days(72 Hours before excluding weekends and public holidays) from your inetview date and time, I will be able to accommodate based on availability.

-For interviews that may extend, please inform the interviewer about your next scheduled call and request not to extend.
-Ensure you receive confirmation from the recruiter or vendor before booking a slot.
-If your interview is expected to last 45 minutes, please book a 1-hour slot.

-Also please start your call form complete hour means like 9,10,11,12 rather then 9:30 , 10:30 .
-In case of non complete hour 30 min charges would be extra.
-If you anticipate needing extra time, I suggest booking an additional 30 minutes in advance.

 ---